 March is a special month for women around the world.
 In the United States.
 March is women’s history month.
 Our school will share stories of amazing women who helped change and shape our country.
 March 8 is International Women’s Day.
 The holiday celebrates women’s accomplishments from around the world.
 Both celebrations, remind women that we have made great strides but our work isn’t done.
 Here is an epic road trip around the United States tracking the United States Suffragette Movement.
+I’m glad we’ve got a fairly new car for the journey so that we’ll at least have a comfortable ride!
+Not sure I would be quite as keen on the trip if my car was on its last legs, I’d probably look at car lease options, to be truly honest.
 The road will twist in turn thru various spots in the suffragette movement to make an epic road trip.

 It was a day full of waterfalls and amazing views along to South Coast of Iceland.
 It was late afternoon when we arrived at one of my favorite places in Iceland – Jökulsárlón.
 My then-boyfriend and I were on an amazing 3-day adventure weekend road trip in Iceland.
 We both were super excited because we were going to head out to see an Iceland Ice Cave.
 We were being provided the Ice Caves by Vatnajokull Glacier from Guide to Iceland.